daCapricorn/bincode_aes/README.md

 Here are some improvements that may be coming in the future.

 ### Short Term:
-* Get rid of all `unwrap()` occurrences & propagate result errors appropriately.
+* Wrap Initialization Vector (IV) and EncryptedData in an enum, so additional ciphers/modes/key-lengths can be added without breaking compatibility.
-* Wrap IV and EncryptedData in an enum, so additional ciphers/modes/key-lengths can be added without breaking compatibility.
+* Add more tests

 ### Long Term:
 * Consider using other AES modes (e.g. GCM or OCB) to provide authenticated encryption with associated data.